 A press kit (also referred to as a press pack or media kit) is a key weapon in your brand’s armoury.
 Done well it will make all the difference to a journalist looking for their next exciting feature, done badly it will likely finish up in the wastepaper basket!

 SO…What’s the secret to a great press kit design?

 The contents of your press kit should be led by your mission: beautiful photography and samples to launch a new product range, fact sheets and biographies following a management reshuffle or a simple press release to announce an exhibition.

 But while many brands spend hours agonizing over what to say to the press in their kit, most overlook the ‘WOW’ factor – or the magic that captures the jaded journalist’s attention, and compels them to look deeper.
 An effective press kit should engage with journalists not only factually but also emotionally, resulting in longer-term bonds and recall.

 People of the press are constantly busy and distracted; they receive bucket-loads of information every day; they need to work fast with the right level of information.
 But they also need to have their imaginations fired by something new, so the look of the kit needs to be eye-catching and memorable.

-Who wouldn’t want to receive a shoebox containing a mini football stadium that made the sound of a cheering crowd when opened (Nike), a pair of gold knuckle dusters in a wooden box (to promote Godfather II) or a heavy USB stick in the shape of a silver ingot (Tiffany)?
+Who wouldn’t want to receive a shoebox containing a mini football stadium that made the sound of a cheering crowd when opened (Nike) or a heavy USB stick in the shape of a silver ingot (Tiffany)?
 Brands that create stand-out kits ensure that their launch or event spreads by word of mouth.
 Think of something that the journalist will want to shout about to colleagues in a busy editorial department.

 Make sure your press kit is relevant